BolajiAyodeji/Blogposts/cjwjdyx7400a42ds1jzw630fd.md

 submissions in your Netlify site admin panel.
 * Here, the `action` attribute serves as your custom success page

-That’s all, your form submissions goes straight to your Netlify admin panel
+That’s all, your form submissions go straight to your Netlify admin panel

 Settings > Build & deploy > Environment > Environment variables